History of The Sneaker Culture

 It’s pointless to point out that this is one of the biggest advantages for you.
 You’ll enjoy the comfort, and high you get from flexing super-limited and hyped kicks.

 Another advantage that the sneaker culture offers you is money.
-In many cases, when the sneakers you buy are very limited and desired, you can sell them for exponentially the retail price you paid.
-So if you don’t like’m sell’em and make yourself some cash before the next release.
+In many cases, when the sneakers you buy are very limited and desired, for exponentially the retail price you paid.
+So if you don’t like’m, sell’em and make yourself some cash before the next release.

 You’ll be RICH

-Granted that you choose the right pair to cop!
+Granted that you choose the best sneaker bot out there!
 Some sneaker releases are worth fortunes.
 Collaborations, limited releases, and reinvented classics can make a sneakerhead thousands of dollars as net profit.
 Of course, this will not come cheap, so you can be sure you’ll need to spend a few hundreds of dollars to get to where you want.

 Get to be among the popular